aayes89/FreeTVChannel/README.md

 # TODO

-- Need a security implementation to handle access to CRUD operations on the API.
+- Implement access control to CRUD operations in the API.
-- Needs general UI improvements.
+- General UI improvements.

 # Achievements

-- UI implementation to handle CRUD operations.
+- Implementation of UI for CRUD operations in the API.
-- Cleaned code.
+- Clean code.